- International Students

 Examples of Failure to Maintain Valid F-1/J-1 Visa Status

-- Dropping from full-time to part-time enrollment without prior approval from your International Student Advisor in the Office of International and Cultural Affairs (OICA).
+- Dropping from full-time to part-time enrollment without prior approval from your International Student Advisor in International Affairs (IA).

 - Attending a school other than the one named on your I-20/DS-2019.

 - Failure to complete a timely school transfer procedure, program extension, or change of educational level.

 - Failure to report a change of financial support or updating your I-20 to your International Student Advisor immediately upon a change occurring.

 - Failure to make appropriate progress in degree program.

 - Gaining unauthorized employment.